Linda Carmella sibio

 Sibio’s exploration of fragmentation serves as a metaphor for societal disintegration, urging viewers to confront and illuminate the shadows of systemic inequality.

-In 2001, Sibio founded Bezerk Productions, a non-profit organization where she developed Cracked Eggs, a series of workshops for neurodiverse individuals.
-She is currently collaborating with the San Bernardino County Department of Mental Health and the Innovation Division on a pilot program for Cracked Eggs.
+In 2001, she founded Bezerk Productions, a non-profit organization where she developed Cracked Eggs, a series of workshops for neurodiverse individuals.
+Sibio is currently collaborating with the San Bernardino County Department of Mental Health and its Innovation Division on a pilot program for Cracked Eggs.